-8.1 An Improvement Plan shall be developed for an administrator who receives an overall rating of "Needs Improvement" or "Ineffective" on the Summative Evaluation. or a rating of Unsatisfactory on any Appraisal Component in 5.0 on the Summative Evaluation regardless of the overall rating.
-An administrator with an overall rating of "Effective" but with less than four (4) Satisfactory Appraisal Components in 5.0 on the Summative Evaluation shall have clear and specific improvement expectations outlined in the administrator's written evaluation documentation.

-- 8.1.1 An Improvement Plan shall also be developed if an administrator's overall performance during the Formative Process is unsatisfactory.
-This unsatisfactory performance shall be noted by the evaluator(s) on the Formative Feedback form by noting "PERFORMANCE IS UNSATISFACTORY" and initialing the statement. - 8.2 The Improvement Plan shall contain the following: - 8.2.1 Identification of the specific deficiencies and recommended area(s) for growth; - 8.2.2 Measurable goals for improving the deficiencies to satisfactory levels; - 8.2.3 Specific professional development or activities to accomplish the goals; - 8.2.4 Specific resources necessary to implement the plan, including but not limited to, opportunities for the administrator to work with curriculum specialist(s) or others with relevant experience; - 8.2.5 Procedures and evidence that must be collected to determine that the goals of the plan were met; - 8.2.6 Timeline for the plan, including intermediate check points to determine progress; - 8.2.7 Procedures for determining satisfactory improvement. - 8.3 Any state or federally funded professional development that is completed during the time that the Improvement Plan is in effect shall be certified by the Department and shall be directly related to areas identified as needing improvement. - 8.4 The Improvement Plan shall be developed cooperatively by the administrator and evaluator.
-If the plan cannot be cooperatively developed, the evaluator shall have the authority and responsibility to determine the plan as specified in 8.2 above. - 8.5 The administrator shall be held accountable for the implementation and completion of the Improvement Plan. - 8.6 Upon completion of the Improvement Plan, the administrator and evaluator(s) shall sign the documentation that determines the satisfactory or unsatisfactory performance of the plan.
+- An Improvement Plan shall be developed for an administrator who receives an overall rating of "Needs Improvement" or "Ineffective" on the Summative Evaluation or a rating of Unsatisfactory on any Appraisal Component in 5.0 on the Summative Evaluation regardless of the overall rating. - 8.1.1 An Improvement Plan shall also be developed if an administrator's overall performance during the Formative Process is unsatisfactory.
+This unsatisfactory performance shall be noted by the evaluator(s) on the Formative Feedback form by noting "PERFORMANCE IS UNSATISFACTORY" and initialing the statement. - 8.2 Notwithstanding 8.1, for the 2011-2012 school year, an Improvement Plan shall not be developed related to Appraisal Component 5.1.5, nor shall an Improvement Plan be developed for an administrator with an overall Summative Rating of "Needs Improvement" that is based on the following component rating results: - 8.2.1 Satisfactory Component ratings in the first four (4) components pursuant to 5.1, with an Unsatisfactory Component rating in 5.1.5 Student Improvement. - 8.32 The Improvement Plan shall contain the following: - 8.32.1 Identification of the specific deficiencies and recommended area(s) for growth; - 8.32.2 Measurable goals for improving the deficiencies to satisfactory levels; - 8.32.3 Specific professional development or activities to accomplish the goals; - 8.32.4 Specific resources necessary to implement the plan, including but not limited to, opportunities for the administrator to work with curriculum specialist(s) or others with relevant experience; - 8.32.5 Procedures and evidence that must be collected to determine that the goals of the plan were met; - 8.32.6 Timeline for the plan, including intermediate check points to determine progress; - 8.32.7 Procedures for determining satisfactory improvement. - 8.34 Any state or federally funded professional development that is completed during the time that the Improvement Plan is in effect shall be certified by the Department and shall be directly related to areas identified as needing improvement. - 8.54 The Improvement Plan shall be developed cooperatively by the administrator and evaluator.
+If the plan cannot be cooperatively developed, the evaluator shall have the authority and responsibility to determine the plan as specified in 8.2 above. - 8.65 The administrator shall be held accountable for the implementation and completion of the Improvement Plan. - 8.76 Upon completion of the Improvement Plan, the administrator and evaluator(s) shall sign the documentation that determines the satisfactory or unsatisfactory performance of the plan.